CSMENG211/secondvoice/README.md

 The first time, ChatGPT may ask you to log in.
 The browser profile is stored at `~/.secondvoice/cdp-browser-profile`, so future runs can reuse that login.

-SecondVoice connects to a Chrome instance that you start with remote debugging:
+The real stream path connects to an already-running Chrome instance that you start with remote debugging:

 ```sh
 open -na 'Google Chrome' --args \